mizrael/davidguida.net/src/_posts/2017-08-04-how-to-detect-current-culture-in-javascript.md

   - Javascript
   - Programming
 ---
-Detecting the current culture in javascript can be really useful in many cases, an example might be a dropdown with a list of languages and the user&#8217;s one as default selection.
+Detecting the current culture in javascript can be really useful in many cases, an example might be a dropdown with a list of languages and the user's one as default selection.

 I am getting a little lazy these days, I would like to write more articles about software architecture, design patterns or fancy techs like MongoDb and so on&#8230;. but I am moving to another country and packing an entire house is taking away all my time and energies.